-8) CPU External Frequency Setting (SW2)
+3) CPU External Frequency Selection (DSW Switches 7-10)

-This option tells the clock generator what frequency to send to the CPU and the PCI bus.
-This allows the selection of the CPU's External frequency.
+This option tells the clock generator what frequency to send to the CPU, DRAM, and the PCI bus.
+This allows the selection of the CPU's External frequency (or BUS Clock).
+The BUS Clock multiplied by the Frequency Multiple equals the CPU's Internal frequency (the advertised CPU speed).